 Dominated by a gigantic Swarovski crystals chandelier, IPE Cavalli furniture, hand-painted English silk wallpapers, floor covering strewn with bronze grains, premium quality Harlequin Leonida Velvet textiles.

 And last but not least, the reception desk decorated by beautifully attired handsome staff – to my joy, mostly men.

 Almost all the rooms in the hotel overlook the beautiful courtyard, which is lit up by the glass ceiling and this big boy.

 After I finished stroking the satin sofas and feasting my eyes on the sparkles around me, it was time to check in and see our room.

 The staff at the concierge desk were extremely friendly and polite.
 After a quick check-in, we were ready to see our room on the second floor.

-We had a standard double room, with a view to the courtyard.
+We had a standard double room, with a view of the courtyard.

 What a beauty!
-Looked exactly like on the pictures we saw online.
+Looked exactly like the pictures we saw online.

 But let’s not forget the main thing.